St. Gregory's Church (St. Nazianz, Wisconsin): History

 Dissension arose in the community soon thereafter, and legal battles took their toll on membership and finances of the Association.
 As the original generation of settlers died out, the future of the village, and its parish, fell into doubt.
 In 1896, Fr.
 Louis Barth, who had lived in St. Nazianz and studied at the Oschwald Seminary, learned of the Society of the Divine Savior (the Salvatorians) and invited its founder, Fr.
 Francis Jordan to visit.
 On August 11, the remaining members of the Association turned over their remaining property and spiritual leadership to the Salvatorians, although St. Gregory's remained independent until 1905, when Joseph Fox, Bishop of Green Bay, invited the Salvatorians to assume the administration of the parish.
 Care of St. Gregory's School was given to the School Sisters of St. Francis in 1896.
 The convent and orphanage/hospital was taken over by the Salvatorian Sisters, who renamed it St. Mary's Convent by the Sister of the Divine Savior.

 The church was extensively remodeled in 1926, but the Great Depression put a halt to further improvements to the properties for some time.
 In 1940, the parish acquired the Catholic Order of Foresters building for use as a parish hall.
 The original St. Gregory's Church and the Pink Convent, which had become too costly to maintain, were razed in 1949; a stone memorial is left on the site of the church.
-Funds were used to build a social center in 1950, and a new school building completed in 1952.
+Funds were used to build a social center in 1950, and a new school building was completed in 1952.

 In 2000, the diocese undertook a massive reorganization intended to address demographic changes and the priest shortage.
 St. Gregory shares a priest with the churches of SS.
 Peter & Paul in Kiel and Holy Trinity in School Hill.
 St. Gregory's has also absorbed Holy Trinity's school.